 - A stool test DOES NOT diagnose SIBO however certain signs in someone's poop test along with symptoms can strongly suggest the presence of SIBO such as disruption to short chain fatty acids, pancreatic enzyme production or faecal fat.

 - nutritional support;

 - treat the overgrowth;

 Common treatments include

 - Antibiotics a course of antibiotics is often prescribed and at times cycled to prevent tolerance.
-Such as Rifaximin and Neomycin;
+Such as Rifaximin, Neomycin or Metronidazole;

 - Herbal antimicrobials - one study has shown that natural antimicrobials were more effective than antibiotic treatment.
 About 57% of those who did not get results with Rifaximin treatment got better results with herbal antimicrobials;